Ly0n/awesome-robotic-tooling/README.md

 * [udpreplay](https://github.com/rigtorp/udpreplay) - Replay UDP packets from a pcap file.
 * [openwifi](https://github.com/open-sdr/openwifi) - Linux mac80211 compatible full-stack IEEE802.11/Wi-Fi design based on Software Defined Radio.

-#### Controller Area Network
+### Controller Area Network
 * [AndrOBD](https://github.com/fr3ts0n/AndrOBD) - Android OBD diagnostics with any ELM327 adapter.
 * [ddt4all](https://github.com/cedricp/ddt4all) - DDT4All is a tool to create your own ECU parameters screens and connect to a CAN network with a cheap ELM327 interface.
 * [cabana](https://github.com/commaai/cabana) - CAN visualizer and DBC maker.
 * [opendbc](https://github.com/commaai/opendbc) - The project to democratize access to the decoder ring of your car.
-* [libuavcan](https://github.com/UAVCAN/libuavcan) - is an open lightweight protocol designed for reliable communication in aerospace and robotic applications over robust vehicular networks such as CAN bus.
+* [libuavcan](https://github.com/UAVCAN/libuavcan) - An open lightweight protocol designed for reliable communication in aerospace and robotic applications over robust vehicular networks such as CAN bus.
 * [python-can](https://github.com/hardbyte/python-can) - The can package provides controller area network support for Python developers.
-* [CANopenNode](https://github.com/CANopenNode/CANopenNode) - is the internationally standardized (EN 50325-4) (CiA301) CAN-based higher-layer protocol for embedded control system.
+* [CANopenNode](https://github.com/CANopenNode/CANopenNode) - The internationally standardized (EN 50325-4) (CiA301) CAN-based higher-layer protocol for embedded control system.
 * [python-udsoncan](https://github.com/pylessard/python-udsoncan) - Python implementation of UDS (ISO-14229) standard.
 * [uds-c](https://github.com/openxc/uds-c) - Unified Diagnostics Service (UDS) and OBD-II (On Board Diagnostics for Vehicles) C Library.
 * [cantools](https://github.com/eerimoq/cantools) - CAN BUS tools in Python 3.